nus-cs2103-AY2223S2/tp/docs/team/francisyzy.md

   * Justification:
   * Highlights: Our product needs to be used by a vaccine center, this are the attributes that would be more important for one to keep track of.

+* **Enhancement to existing features**: Modified `findCommand` to allow specific searches based on attributes.
+  * What it does: Allows users to search using the flags that are similar to the ones used for `addCommand`
+  * Justification: This will allow the user to easily identify the patients that have specific allergy or vaccine to easily identify if they would have any problems with the vaccination.
+  * Highlights: This enchancement still retain the older find command feature of searching using name if the flags are not present.
+Does not impact users that were once used to the previous command.

 * **New Feature**: To be added soon
   * What it does: magna netus fames id nisl tempor commodo conubia luctus vivamus convallis sit elit tortor porta quis dui ac est feugiat
   * Justification: magna netus fames id nisl tempor commodo conubia luctus vivamus convallis sit elit tortor porta quis dui ac est feugiat